-To design the ocean column forcing, we use the NEMO single column version forced by near-surface atmospheric measurements collected at the R/V Revelle at a 10-minute frequency, namely air temperature, specific humidity, wind speed, surface pressure, surface precipitation, and surface downwelling longwave and shortwave radiation.
+To design the ocean column forcing, we use the NEMO single-column version forced by near-surface atmospheric measurements collected on the R/V Revelle at a 10 min frequency, namely air temperature, specific humidity, wind speed, surface pressure, surface precipitation, and surface downwelling longwave and shortwave radiation.
 The atmospheric forcing is thus representative of the local R/V Revelle scale, which the OSCM simulations are intended to match.

-The ocean column state is initialized using in-situ CTD data for temperature and salinity and from ADCP measurements for currents.
-As these observations extend to 250m and 150m depth, respectively, the ORAS5 reanalysis data is used below these levels.
-No spurious gradients are generated near the merging depth, as ORAS5 is found to simulate profiles very close to those observed at the R/V Revelle.
-Moreover, we are mainly interested in the near surface layers, and these are weakly impacted by the oceanic state below 150m over the simulated 10 days (not shown).
+The ocean column state is initialized using in situ CTD data for temperature and salinity and from ADCP measurements for currents.
+As these observations extend to 250 and 150 m depth, respectively, the ORAS5 reanalysis data are used below these levels.
+No spurious gradients are generated near the merging depth, as ORAS5 is found to simulate profiles very close to those observed from the R/V Revelle.
+Moreover, we are mainly interested in the near-surface layers, and these are weakly impacted by the oceanic state below 150 m over the simulated 10 d (not shown).

 As a first guess, the ocean SCM is run without imposing any large-scale advection (horizontal nor vertical) using the default CNRM-CM6-1 NEMO configuration (Voldoire et al., 2019).
-The simulated daily-mean SST time series warms during the first three days by 0.8 °C, and then approximately follows the observed SST time evolution (Figure 2a, purple versus black lines).
-The surface warm bias extends up to 10 m while a cold bias develops below 30 m (Figure 3a), thus 200 suggesting a lack of downward heat transfer.
-The mean salinity (Figure 3b) is accurate up to a few meters.
-Below about 5 m, the model has a fresh bias of 0.1 psu with respect to the CTD observations, which is however within the range of uncertainty as given by the two ocean reanalyses.
-The Chameleon data collected at the RV/Revelle provides an estimate of the Brunt-Vaïsala frequency vertical profile (Figure 3c), which is well captured by the OSCM between 100 m and 10 m.
+The simulated daily mean SST time series warms during the first 3 d by $0.8 \,^{\circ}$ C and then approximately follows the observed SST time evolution (Fig. 2a, purple versus black lines).
+The surface warm bias extends up to 10 m, while a cold bias develops below 30 m (Fig. 3a), thus suggesting a lack of downward heat transfer.
+The mean salinity (Fig. 3b) is accurate to a depth of a few meters.
+Below about 5 m, the model has a fresh bias of 0.1 psu with respect to the CTD observations, which is, however, within the range of uncertainty as given by the two ocean reanalyses.
+The Chameleon data collected at the location of the R/V Revelle provide an estimate of the Brunt-Vaïsala frequency vertical profile (Fig. 3c), which is well captured by the OSCM between 100 and 10 m.
 Above, the model clearly overestimates the stability.

-Several deficiencies may explain the OSCM warm bias in the upper ocean: deficiencies in the OSCM forcing setup such as a missing large-scale advection term or underestimated current that does not generate enough turbulence, deficiencies in the OSCM physics, such as a flaw in the vertical mixing parameterizations (Moulin et al., 2018) or incorrect solar radiation penetration in the ocean.
+Several deficiencies may explain the OSCM warm bias in the upper ocean: deficiencies in the OSCM forcing setup such as a missing large-scale advection term or underestimated current that does not generate enough turbulence, deficiencies in the OSCM physics, such as a flaw in the vertical mixing parameterizations (Moulin et al., 2018), or incorrect solar radiation penetration in the ocean.